Erriez/R421A08-rs485-8ch-relay-board/README.md

 # 8 Channel RS485 MODBUS RTU relay board type R421A08

-This is a Python example to control the relay board with a USB - RS485 dongle.
-Python 2 and 3 are supported.
+This Python example can control up to 64 individual 8 channel relay boards from the command line by using a USB - RS485 dongle.
+It has been tested with board type R421A08 with Python 2 and 3 on Windows, but should work on Linux as well.

 ## Hardware

-This following hardware is required for this project:
+The following hardware is required for this project:

-### R421A08 relay board:
+### R421A08 relay board

 ![R421A08 board](https://raw.githubusercontent.com/Erriez/R421A08-rs485-8ch-relay-board/master/images/R421A08.png)